ssbc/ssb-subset-replication-spec/README.md

 }
 ```

-Where a statements is defined as the latest version of a
+Where a statement is defined as the latest version of a
 [ssb-observable] that describes the thing you are querying.
 This can
 be useful for contact messages for an author where messages needs to
 be in order and nothing left out by a third party.
+It might even be
+essential for building certain applications on top of this
-Note you can have
-multiple statements.
-This allows other feeds than the author to add
+system.
+Note you can have multiple statements.
+This allows feeds other
-statements to a result set.
+than the author to add statements to a result set.

 This api replaces `getFeed`, `getFeedReverse`, `getMessagesOfType` of
 [partial replication v1].

 ## getTangle(rootId): source

-Source is a stream of messages that refers to the rootId. `getTangle`
+Source is a stream of messages that refers to the rootId.
+Tangles are
+different from other messages in that messages are linked together and
-was introduced as a way to get older messages in an easy way.
-Say
+thus does not need statements. `getTangle` can be used as a way to get
+older messages more conveniently than getting a subset from multiple
+feeds.
+This is useful in a social network application where someone
-someone mentions an old thread that is not part of your frontier of
+mentions an old thread that is not part of your frontier of
 messages. `getTangle` is a special case of [set-reconciliation] where
 you don't have any messages in the set.
 Because of this, the protocol
 can be a lot simplier by just specifying the root you are interested